How to build a powerful Confluence AI agent in 2026

 Rovo is meant to feel like a natural extension of your Confluence workflow.
 It uses your existing data to help with a few key tasks:

-Summarization: It can give you the highlights of a long document, a comment thread, or a page’s edit history so you don’t have to read through everything.
+• Summarization: It can give you the highlights of a long document, a comment thread, or a page's edit history to help you catch up quickly.

 Atlassian's AI pricing